Musa (plant)

 Musa is one of three genera in the family Musaceae.
-The genus includes 83 species of flowering plants producing edible bananas and plantains (also known as cooking bananas), and fiber (abacá), used to make paper and cloth.
+The genus includes 83 fruit species of flowering plants producing edible bananas and plantains (also known as cooking bananas), and fiber (abacá), used to make paper and cloth.
 Though they grow as high as trees, banana and plantain plants are not woody and their apparent "stem" is made up of the bases of the huge leaf stalks.
 Thus, they are technically gigantic herbaceous plants.

 Description

 Banana plants are among the largest extant herbaceous plants, some reaching up to 30 ft in height or 18 m in the case of Musa ingens.
 The large herb is composed of a modified underground stem (rhizome), a false trunk or pseudostem formed by the basal parts of tightly rolled leaves, a network of roots, and a large flower spike.
 A single leaf is divided into a leaf sheath, a contracted part called a petiole, and a terminal leaf blade.
-The false trunk is an aggregation of leaf sheaths; only when the plant is ready to flower does a true stem grow up through the sheath and droop back down.
+The false trunk is an aggregation of leaf sheaths; only when the plant is ready to flower does a true stem grow up through the sheath.
 At the end of this stem, a peduncle forms (with M. ingens having the second-longest peduncle known, exceeded only by Agave salmiana), bearing many female flowers protected by large purple-red bracts.
 The extension of the stem (the rachis) continues growth downward, where terminal male flowers grow.
 The leaves originate from a pseudostem and unroll to show a leaf blade with two lamina halves.
 The lamina can be as much as 7 m long in the case of M. acuminata subsp. truncata (syn.
 M. truncata) of the Malay Peninsula).
 Musa species reproduce by both sexual (seed) and asexual (suckers) processes, using asexual means when producing sterile (unseeded) fruits.
 Further qualities to distinguish Musa include spirally arranged leaves, fruits as berries, the presence of latex-producing cells, flowers with five connate tepals and one member of the inner whorl distinct, and a petiole with one row of air channels.

 Bananas have a green skin when unripe.
 While plantains remain green all the way, many varieties change their skin to a yellow, orange or reddish colour as they ripen.